French PM says to cut tax burden by 7 billion euros as of 2018

 ($1 = 0.8772 euros)

-(Reporting by Caroline Pailliez and Maya Nikolaeva; Editing by Leigh Thomas)
+Reporting by Caroline Pailliez and Maya Nikolaeva; Editing by Leigh Thomas